Automatic language translation

 Fees are payable when applying for the issue of a summons.
 View our fees and charges.

-A party should include the following information on the application for summons form:
+You should include the following information on the application for a summons:

 You must provide 4 copies of the summons form to the relevant Divisional Registry: one to keep, one to serve on the recipient of the summons, one to send to the other party and one for the Tribunal file.
 If the recipient of the summons is the other party, then only 3 copies are required.

-You can post the completed forms with the appropriate payment to NCAT or deliver and pay in person at an NCAT Registry office.
+Post the completed forms with the appropriate payment to NCAT, or deliver and pay in person at an NCAT Registry office.

 NCAT will decide whether or not to approve the issuing of the summons.
 The party applying for the summons will be notified of the decision.

-Some examples of when a summons application might be refused are where it:
+Some examples of when a summons application may be refused are where it:

-The Registrar/Tribunal must have regard to the competing interests of the inconvenience and expense of compliance with the request to a summons recipient and the need for the party to the proceedings to have access to evidence to prove the case.
-The Registrar/Tribunal can grant the conditional issue of a summons and should give reasons for refusal in the condition section of the application form if the summons is refused.
+The Registrar or Tribunal Member must also have regard to the competing interests of the inconvenience and expense of compliance with the request to a summons recipient and the need for the party to the proceedings to have access to evidence to prove the case.
+The Registrar or Tribunal Member can grant the conditional issue of a summons and should give reasons for refusal in the condition section of the application form if the summons is refused.

-Where an application for a summons is refused by a Registrar a party can request that the mater be considered by the Tribunal.
+Where an application for a summons is refused by a Registrar, a party can reapply for the issue of the summons and request that a Tribunal Member decide whether to direct a Registrar to issue the summons.

-For more information read NCAT Procedural Direction - Summons (PDF , 61.4 KB).
+For more information read NCAT Procedural Direction - Summons (PDF, 152.2 KB).

 Under section 71 of the Civil and Administrative Tribunal Act 2013 a person must not in any proceedings or application provide any information, or make any statement, to NCAT knowing that the information or statement is false or misleading.